About Palm Harbor Parks & Recreation

 Origin and History

-Why Palm Harbor Parks & Recreation?
+“Why Palm Harbor Parks & Recreation?
 Why in 2012?
 It was time.
-Time to get everyone on the same page.
-Time to unify our multi-generational programming under one, easily remembered name.
-And, time to take our place as the center of all things community in Palm Harbor.
+It was time to get everyone on the same page, to unify our multi-generational programming under one easily remembered name, and to take our place as the center of all things community in Palm Harbor.”

-Palm Harbor has a rich history, just like its parks, recreation and senior community programming.
+Palm Harbor has a rich history, as do its parks, recreation facilities, and senior community programs.
+Since 1985, PHCSA (pronounced Fix-Sa) – the Palm Harbor Community Service Agency – has been the governing agency responsible for providing leisure services to the residents of Palm Harbor.Palm Harbor has a rich history, as do its parks, recreation facilities, and senior community programs.
 Since 1985, PHCSA (pronounced Fix-Sa) – the Palm Harbor Community Service Agency – has been the governing agency responsible for providing leisure services to the residents of Palm Harbor.